wispem-wantex/go-azimuth/README.md

 Implemented as a subcommands program.
 Available subcommands:

 - get_logs_azimuth:
 	Download Azimuth logs since the smart contract was launched.
-They can be applied in-place with the `--apply` flag, or without applying to create a snapshot of just the events
 - get_logs_naive:
 	Download the Naive logs since the smart contract was launched.
 - play_logs: